lumeland/lume.land/docs/advanced/migrate-to-lume2.md

 export default lume;
 ```

-## Changes in URL generation:
+## Changes in URL generation

 ### The `url` function

-If you're generating the url of the pages with the `url()` function, keep in
+If you're generating the url of pages with the `url()` function, keep in mind
-mind that the property `page.src.slug` was removed.
-Use `page.data.basename`
+that the `page.src.slug` property was removed.
+Use `page.data.basename` instead.
-instead.

 ```js
 // Lume 1